yaxarat/SES-Android-Workshop/instructions/step-by-step/2 - Login UI/README.md

 ### State in Compose<!-- {"fold":true} -->
 The concept of state is at the core of Compose.
 The reason we saw the text field not update upon key entries was because the `OutlinedTextField` doesn't update itself—it updates when its `value` parameter changes.
 This is due to how composition and recomposition (UI updates) work in Compose.

->**Key Term:** Composition: a description of the UI built by Jetpack Compose when it executes composables.
+>**Key Term:** Composition: when a UI gets drawn on the screen
 >
->**Initial composition:** creation of a Composition by running composables the first time.
-**Recomposition:** re-running composables to update the Composition when data changes.
+>**Initial composition:** when the UI is drawn for the first time on the screen **Recomposition:** re-drawing the UI to match the updated state.
+It's important to note that only the UIs which represent the changed data is recomposed, other UIs are not re-drawing.

 ### Remember the MutableState<!-- {"fold":true} -->
 To update our  `OutlinedTextField` , we need to pass in a value that represents the state of the TextField and add code to update the state when the value of the TextField changes.